kelsjrichardson/PEP_GPC/README.md

 .xlsx file with time, refractive index, normalized refractive index, log(M), mass %, M (PS), M (PEP), number of carbons, mass of chains, moles of chains, and moles of C-C bonds

 ## How to use
-make sure python file is in the same directory as GPC .arw data. run python script and answer user inputs. .xlsx will be generated in same directory.
+Make sure the Python file is in the same directory as the GPC .arw data.
+Run Python script and answer user inputs. .xlsx will be generated in the same directory.